browserengineering/book/book/security.md

 cases like multiple domains.

 ::: {.further}
-The web was not initially designed around security, which has lead to some [awkward patches][patches] after the fact.
-These patches may be ugly, but a dedication to backwards compatibility is a strength of the web, and at least newer APIs can be designed around more consistent policies.
+The web was not initially designed around security, which has led to some [awkward patches][patches] after the fact.
+These patches may be ugly, but a dedication to backward compatibility is a strength of the web, and at least newer APIs can be designed around more consistent policies.